5141.22R - Communicable/Infectious Diseases

 Scabies Until after the first treatment.
 Exclusion is not necessary before the end of the school day.
 Return once appropriate treatment has been started.

-Staphylococcus INfections (Impetigo, MRSA) Until 24 hours after beginning an appropriate treatment.
+Staphylococcus Infections (Impetigo, MRSA) Until 24 hours after beginning an appropriate treatment.
 Open areas should be covered.

-Streptococcal Infections Exclusion is not indicated.
+Parvovirus B19 (Fifth Disease) Exclusion is not indicated.